khofstadter/CS220-AU-navigating-the-digital-world/README.md

 Wed 11-1 pm Lab M
 Thu 11-1 pm Lab G

 This repository only contains information for the CS220 AU module, the Autumn term module.
 Information for Dr Di Franco's more theoretical module (CS220 SP) is on Moodle.
-If your enrollment code is CS220 FY (Full Year) then the information below is relevant for you as well as FY means that you enrolled in both, AU and SP.
+If your enrollment code is CS220 AU (Autumn) or CS220 FY (Full Year) then the information below is relevant for you.

 ## Module description
 The complete module description can be found on Moodle (or see in `assets/doc`folder).